-The Southern Company system's number one priority is to continue to provide customers outstanding reliability and superior service at reasonable prices while achieving a level of financial performance that benefits Southern Company's stockholders in the short and long term.
+The Southern Company system's number one priority is to provide customers outstanding reliability and superior service at reasonable prices while achieving a level of financial performance that benefits Southern Company's stockholders in the short-and long-term.
 Operational excellence and business unit and Southern Company financial performance are integral to the achievement of business results that benefit customers and stockholders.

-Therefore, in 2015, the Company strove for and rewarded:
+Therefore, in 2016, the Company strove for and rewarded:

-- Continuing industry-leading reliability and customer satisfaction, while maintaining reasonable retail prices; - Meeting energy demand with the best economic and environmental choices; - Long-term, risk-adjusted Southern Company TSR; - · Achieving net income goals to support the Southern Company financial plan and dividend growth; and - Financial integrity an attractive risk-adjusted return and sound financial policy.
+- Continuing industry-leading reliability and customer satisfaction, while maintaining reasonable retail prices; - Meeting energy demand with the best economic and environmental choices; - Long-term, risk-adjusted Southern Company relative TSR performance against a group of peer companies; - · Achieving net income goals to support the Southern Company financial plan and dividend growth; and - Financial integrity an attractive risk-adjusted return and sound financial policy.

 The performance-based compensation program is designed to encourage achievement of these goals.
-The Southern Company Chief Executive Officer, with the assistance of the Southern Company Human Resources staff, recommended to the